Last updated July 2026

 Can I bring my dog?

-Yes, but dogs must be on a lead at all times.
-Sheep graze the reserve and must not be disturbed.
+Yes, but dogs must remain on a lead at all times because sheep graze the reserve.

 What is the Peace Memorial?

-A memorial installation within the park grounds, providing a point of reflection within the broader landscape of memorial trees.
+A memorial installation within the park that serves as a point of reflection among the memorial trees.